ThomasBudd/ovseg/README.md

 All predictions, (pre-)trained models, raw data, etc. will be stored in this location.
 If you're planning to run training on a multi-server system it is advised to set up the OV_DATA_BASE at a central location all servers can access (see run training).

-# Run inference
+# Data management

-To run the inference you have to first copy your raw data (called tst_data from here on) to a subfolder called 'raw_data' at OV_DATA_BASE.
-Currently two datatypes for raw data are accepted: nifti and dicom.
+To run inference or training you first need to store the datasets in a particular way to make it accessible for the code.
+All datasets should be stored at $OV_DATA_BASE\raw_data and should be given a unique name.
+Currently the library supports datasets in which images (and segmentations) are stored as nifti or dicom files.

-If you're using nifti files create a folder called 'images' in $OV_DATA_BASE\raw_data\tst_data and simply put all images in there.
+If you're using nifti files create a folder called 'images' in $OV_DATA_BASE\raw_data\DATASET_NAME and simply put all images in there.
+In the case of training create a second folder called 'labels' with the corresponding segmentations.
+The segmentation files should have the same names as the image files or follow the Medical Decathlon naming convention (image: case_xyz_0000.nii.gz, seg: case_xyz.nii.gz).

 For dicom images any type of folder structure is allowed.
-Make sure that only axial reconstructions are contained in your test data, the code won't remove other types of reconstructions such as topograms or sagital slices by itself.
+Make sure that only axial reconstructions are contained in your dataset, the code won't remove other types of reconstructions such as topograms or sagital slices by itself.
 The code also assumes that all dicoms found in one folder belong to the same reconstruction, make sure that each reconstruction is contained in a seperate folder.
+If you're performing training, include the segmentations as dicomrt files.
+Each folder with reconstruction dicoms should have exactly one additional dicomrt file with the corresponding segmentation.
+Missing segmentations are interpreted as empty segmentations masks (only backgorund).

+# Run inference

-To run the inference navigate to the cloned repository and run the script 'run_inference.py' with the name of your dataset (here tst_data) as input.
+To run the inference navigate to the cloned repository and run the script 'run_inference.py' with the name of your dataset as input.
+For example if your dataset is called 'tst_data_name' run

+> python run_inference.py tst_data_name

 By default the code will run the inference for all three models and segment all disease sites considered by this library.
 Optionally you can specify a subset of models to run using the --models handle.
 The options are the following:

 - pod_om: model for main disease sites in the pelvis/ovaries and the omentum.
 The two sites are encoded as 9 and 1.